Your Wills and Probate Specialists

 Typical timescales and key stages

 Identifying estate property, establishing a summary of the deceased’s assets as at the date of death including a valuation of the deceased’s assets and liabilities for estate and tax purposes and preparing the appropriate HMRC inheritance tax account: 3-6 months from instruction.
-Establishing the basis for testamentary or other dispositions, preparing the relevant Oath for the personal representatives and submitting the application for the Grant to the Probate Registry of the High Court: 3-6 months.

 Collection of estate assets, payment of estate liabilities and testamentary legacies and distribution of residuary estate: 6-9 Months.